 Immunotherapy

-• a vein in your arm (cannula)
+• In addition, a vein in your arm (cannula)

-It takes around 30 to 60 minutes to receive a dose, and you will normally take a dose every 2 to 4 weeks.
+In general, it takes around 30 to 60 minutes to receive a dose, and you will normally take a dose every 2 to 4 weeks.

 Targeted Therapy

-Targeted therapy, which uses medications to target specific cancer cells to stop them from multiplying.
+Now, turning to targeted therapies, this approach uses medications to target specific cancer cells to stop them from multiplying.

-Targeted therapies (also known as biological therapies) are medicines designed to slow the spread of advanced uterine (endometrial) cancer.
+In fact, targeted therapies (also known as biological therapies) are medicines designed to slow the spread of advanced uterine (endometrial) cancer.

-Bay Biosciences is a global leader in providing researchers with high quality, clinical grade, fully characterized human tissue samples, bio-specimens and human bio-fluid collections.
+Bay Biosciences is, indeed a global leader in providing researchers with high quality, clinical grade, fully characterized human tissue samples, bio-specimens, and human bio-fluid collections.

-Samples available are cancer (tumor) tissue, cancer serum, cancer plasma cancer PBMC and human tissue samples from most other therapeutic areas and diseases.
+Specifically, aamples available include cancer (tumor) tissue, cancer serum, cancer plasma, cancer, peripheral blood mononuclear cells (PBMC). and human tissue samples from most other therapeutic areas and diseases.

-Bay Biosciences maintains and manages its own bio-repository, human tissue bank (biobank) consisting of thousands of diseased samples (specimens) and from normal healthy donors available in all formats and types.
+Moreover, Bay Biosciences maintains and manages its own biorepository, the human tissue bank (biobank) consisting of thousands of diseased samples (specimens) and from normal healthy donors available in all formats and types.

-Our biobank procures and stores fully consented, deidentified and institutional review boards (IRB) approved human tissue samples and matched controls.
+In fact, our biobank procures and stores fully consented, de-identified and institutional review boards (IRB) approved human tissue samples and matched controls.

-All our human tissue collections, human specimens and human bio-fluids are provided with detailed samples associated patient’s clinical data.
+Additionally, all our human tissue collections, human specimens and human bio-fluids are provided with detailed, samples associated patient’s clinical data.

-This critical patient’s clinical data includes information relating to their past and current disease, treatment history, lifestyle choices, biomarkers and genetic information.
+In particular, critical patient’s clinical data includes information relating to their past and current disease, treatment history, lifestyle choices, biomarkers, and genetic information.

-Patient’s data is extremely valuable for researchers and is used to help identify new effective treatments (drug discovery & development) in oncology, other therapeutic areas and diseases.
+Moreover, patient’s data is extremely valuable for researchers and is used to help identify new effective treatments (drug discovery & development) in oncology, and other therapeutic areas and diseases.

-Bay Biosciences banks wide variety of human tissue samples and biological samples including cryogenically preserved at – 80°C.
+Specifically, Bay Biosciences banks wide variety of human tissue samples and biological samples, including cryogenically preserved at – 80°C.

-Including fresh frozen tissue samplestumor tissue samples, FFPE’s, tissue slides, with matching human bio-fluids, whole blood and blood derived products such as serumplasma and PBMC’s.
+For example fresh frozen tissue samplestumor tissue samples, formalin-fixed paraffin-embedded (FFPE), tissue slides, with matching human bio-fluids, whole blood and blood-derived products such as serumplasma and PBMC.

-Bay Biosciences is a global leader in collecting and providing human tissue samples according to the researchers specified requirements and customized, tailor-made collection protocols.
+Furthermore, Bay Biosciences is a global leader in collecting and providing human tissue samples according to the specified requirements and customized, tailor-made collection protocols.

-Please contact us anytime to discuss your special research projects and customized human tissue sample requirements.
+Therefore, please contact us anytime to discuss your special research projects and customized human tissue sample requirements.

 Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes: